Alberto Cardín

-Benigno Alberto Cardín Garay (Villamayor, 15 January 1948 – Barcelona, 26 January 1992) was a Spanish essayist and anthropologist, and one of the most important gay Spanish activists of the Spanish transition to democracy.
+Benigno Alberto Cardín Garay (15 January 1948 in Villamayor – 26 January 1992 in Barcelona) was a Spanish essayist and anthropologist, and one of the most important gay Spanish activists of the Spanish transition to democracy.
 He was also a prominent author of gay Spanish literature.

 Biography

 He was born in Villamayor, in Asturias but after a year and a half, he and his mother moved to Mexico where his father has a shirt factory.
 At the age of 9, he returned alone to Asturias in order to study at the Immaculate Conception's College in Gijón.
 He remained in college, initially as a boarding student until 1960 when he attended the school while living outside the grounds, until 1965.
 After a brief time in Deusto and trying to become a Jesuit, in 1968 he went to study Philosophy and Literature in Salamanca, before moving to Oviedo where he graduated in History of Medieval Art and History of Contemporary Art in 1972.

 In a trip to Mexico, where he spent time reminiscing on his childhood, he came into contact with the cultural movements that were occurring in both Europe and America.
 After this, he moved permanently to Barcelona in 1973.
 The following year, he started to write for various magazines and newspapers, mainly for El viejo topo, but also for El País, Ajoblanco y Diwan, the latter for which he was Assistant Editor until 1981.
 Following this his works were mainly found in Disidencias, Cuadernos del Norte, Diagonal, El Noticiero Universal as well as others.
 He was the force behind various editorial projects, among which those that stand out are the aforementioned magazine Diwan (1978), La Bañera (1979) and Luego... cuadernos de crítica e investigación (1985).
 Most of his work is can be found in articles in magazines and newspapers, which have been assembled in various books.

 In August 1985, he publicly announced that he has AIDS in an interview with Lola Díaz, published in Cambio 16.
 During this time, AIDS was still an unknown disease, that was attributed to homosexuals and caused fear and the stigmatization of victims.
 Cardín turned himself into one of the leading experts of the disease in Spain, as well as one of the loudest voices in spreading awareness.

 He continued his doctorate at the University of Barcelona in 1986, with the thesis title Dialectics and Cannibalism, in which he tried to deconstruct the concept of cannibalism, which has been used to try and vilify primitive people.

 Cardín died on 26 January 1992 in his home in Barcelona, due to AIDS.
 His personal library was moved after his death, in March that same year, to the Philosophy Department of the University of Oviedo.
 In May, the Catalan Institute of Anthropology, the Institute of Humanities of Barcelona and the University of Barcelona organised an act of homage for Cardín.

 He was one of the editors and signatories of the Manifiesto de los 2.300, a manifesto which reclaimed the rights of Spanish speaking Catalans.